keepthrifty/keepthrifty.github.io/_drafts/2016-06-26-escape-fashion-trap-part-2.md

 The happiest people on earth tend to those that find joy in what they have instead of continuously wanting for more.

 One way to start living that today is to commit to not buying in a way that adds to your existing possessions - only buy to replace possessions that have exceeded their useful life.

-## 4. Shop Secondhand ##

-As an alternative to _buying for quality_, you can always try to pick up some reasonable-quality clothes that were discarded way too early.
-I've picked up a few "name brand " pairs of good jeans from Goodwill for $8 each.

-All it took to get them ready was a run through the wash.
-That said, the "fashion-driven quality" of pants like these is apparent and as a result I'm likely going to be focusing more on _buying for quality_ in the future.

-The jeans from goodwill lasted about as long as new pants from the store, but any jeans that only last for 3 months just aren't built for a family with 3 active munchkins :)

 # Fashion is Universal #